23 Loose Parts Ideas for Early Childhood Math

 Whenever children are given the opportunity to play with and explore loose parts they will naturally sort them.
 You can encourage specific math curriculum learning intentions by providing specific learning prompts to your loose parts investigations.

-For example, these specific learning prompts have been designed to teach the ACARA content descriptor: Sort, describe and name familiar two-dimensional shapes and three-dimensional objects in the environment.
-(ACMMG009)
+For example, these specific learning prompts have been designed to teach the ACARA content descriptor: sort, name and create familiar shapes; recognise and describe familiar shapes within objects in the environment, giving reasons (AC9MFSP01)

 You can grab my ACARA aligned Geometry Math Provocation Prompts HERE.